marciobbj/pyasync/README.md

 # PyAsync

 A **minimalist Python library** for async execution.
-No event loops, no complex setup - just simple, intuitive async code.
+No event loops, no complex setup - just simple, elegant and intuitive Python code.
+As Python is intended to be 😉

 ## Why?

 I was tired of writing wrappers for my async functions, so I created this library to make async execution transparent.
-I don't want to handle the event loop, I just want to execute my async functions and get the result, like in JavaScript.
+I don't want to handle the event loop, I don't my code to be a mess, I am a Pythonista, I just want to execute my async functions and get the result. 😜

 ## Installation